 - Clean roof gutters and downspout screens regularly.
 Mosquitoes breed and feed in standing water in roof gutters.

 For more information on West Nile Virus, visit the Virginia Department of Health website at www.vdh.virginia.gov.
-For questions about mosquito control spraying or for opting out of spraying, contact the Prince William Gypsy Moth & Mosquito Control Branch at 703-792-6279.
-You may also follow the Health District on Twitter @PrinceWilliamHD or on Facebook at www.facebook.com/PrinceWilliamHealthDistrict for more health information.
+For questions about mosquito control spraying or to opt out of spraying, contact Prince William Gypsy Moth & Mosquito Control at 703-792-6279.
+You may also follow the Prince William Health District on Twitter @PrinceWilliamHD or on Facebook at www.facebook.com/PrinceWilliamHealthDistrict for more health information.